 \textbf{Server node.} We implement our server code in a total of 1,572 LOC and run it on the AWS (Amazon Web Services).
 Specifically, we write 849 Java LOC to handle requests from the front-end, securely download apps from existing markets, perform repackaging checks, and upload APK files to IPFS.
 Moreover, we write 445 Python LOC to leverage web3 Python APIs to interact with smart contract.
 Lastly, for APK file parsing (used in repackaging checks), we leverage the Androguard library~\cite{Androguard} and write 278 Python LOC on top of it.

-One major task of the server node is to retrieve apps from the market URLs specified by users.
-However, such URLs are often only the page URLs (e.g., \url{https://shouji.baidu.com/software/11569169.html}) instead of direct download URLs.
-To automatically extract download URLs, we leverage the insight that each market has a fixed transition pattern from a page URL to a download URL.
-Hence, we can pre-analyze those markets to obtain their download URL patterns.
-Most markets' download URLs can be directly extracted from their HTML tags, e.g., the aforementioned Baidu market example.
-A few markets, e.g., Meizu and AnZhi, require to calculate URLs from its JavaScript code.
-In our current prototype, we have analyzed the download patterns of all seven markets that need \name's secure app download delegation.
+One of the main tasks of the server node is to retrieve apps from the market URLs provided by users.
+However, these URLs often only consist of page URLs, such as \url{https://shouji.baidu.com/software/11569169.html}, instead of direct download URLs.
+In order to automatically extract the download URLs, we utilize the understanding that each market follows a distinct pattern when transitioning from a page URL to a download URL.
+As a result, we conduct pre-analysis of these markets to obtain their respective download URL patterns.
+For the majority of markets, their download URLs can be directly extracted from the HTML tags, similar to the aforementioned Baidu market example.
+However, a few markets, such as Meizu and AnZhi, require the calculation of URLs from their JavaScript code.
+Currently, our prototype has analyzed the download patterns of all seven markets that require \name's secure app download delegation.

 \textbf{Smart contract.} We implement the smart contract with 51 LOC in the Solidity language, which was reduced from 128 LOC in the earlier version since we no longer define in-contract data structures (see \mysec\ref{sec:contractdesign}).
 Therefore, our smart contract mainly describes a list of functions, e.g., \texttt{storeApp()} for uploading app metadata to the blockchain.
-In particular, to avoid the smart contract being misused by unauthorized parties, we set that only whitelisted server nodes can invoke the \texttt{storeApp()} function by adding a function modifier of checking the transaction sender.
+In particular, to avoid the smart contract being misused by unauthorized parties, we set that only whitelisted server nodes can invoke the \texttt{storeApp()} function by adding a function modifier to check the transaction sender.
 However, this also prevents the front-end's \texttt{estimateGas()} web3 API from estimating gas (see \mysec\ref{sec:chargeFees}).
 To address this issue, we create an additional function called \texttt{storeApp\_estimate()} that duplicates \texttt{storeApp()}'s functionality but does not execute data push operations.
 This function will be executed by the EVM instead of \name transactions.